facelessuser/pymdown-extensions/docs/src/markdown/extensions/emoji.md

     If you are attempting to configure these options in a YAML based configuration (like in [MkDocs][mkdocs]), please see the [FAQ](../faq.md#function-references-in-yaml) to see how to specify function references in YAML.

-`pymdownx.emoji.to_png`
-:
+=== "PNG"

+    ```
+    pymdownx.emoji.to_png
+    ```

     This is a general purpose generator which provides EmojiOne, GitHub, and Twemoji CDN path(s) out of the box.
     Depending on the index you've chosen, you the appropriate CDN will be provided.
 If this ever gets out of date, a new CDN can be passed in via `image_path` and/or `non_standard_image_path`.
 EmojiOne actually has multiple PNGs sizes of 32, 64, and 128, but the default CDN path is the one for size 64:
     `https://cdnjs.cloudflare.com/ajax/libs/emojione/2.2.7/assets/png/64/`.
 You can change it for a larger or smaller PNG size by updating the size in the URL and passing the new URL in through `image_path`.
-The PNG output form is as
+The PNG output form is as follows:
-    follows:

     ```html
     <img alt="😄" class="emojione" src="https://cdnjs.cloudflare.com/ajax/libs/emojione/2.2.7/assets/png/64/1f604.png" title=":smile:" />